Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng11/05/2024

 Official figures from the German Statistical Office show that the US has surpassed China to become Germany's most important trading partner in the first quarter of 2024.
-Specifically, the total bilateral trade turnover between Germany and the US reached 63 billion EUR (68 billion USD), while the figure with China was just under 60 billion EUR.
+Specifically, the total bilateral trade turnover between Germany and the US reached 63 billion EUR (68 billion USD), while this figure with China was just under 60 billion EUR.

 Long Beach Cargo Port in California, USA